lassedesignen - Fotolia

 Violin Systems now has about 40 channel partners, including nine Premier members, and would like to at least double those numbers in the next 12 months, according to Cullen.
 The company does not want to have several hundred partners, but envisions eventually reaching 100 to 200.

-"We want to have a handful of partners in our key geographic regions and ensure that they are not competing with one another for every sale," Cullen said.
+"We want to have a handful partners in our key geographic regions and ensure that they are not competing with one another for every sale," Cullen said.

 The vendor's path

 The vendor, however, was unable to parlay its early market entry and high- performance flash systems into a thriving business.
 So, the firm filed for Chapter 11 bankruptcy protection in December 2016.
-In April 2017, an investment fund of The Soros Group purchased the company for $14.5 million.
+In April 2017, an investment fund The Soros Group purchased the company for $14.5 million.

-In addition to bringing in a new management team, Violin Memory changed its name to Violin Systems and acquired X-IO.
+In addition to bringing in a new management team, Violin changed its name to Violin Systems and acquired X-IO.
 The company kept the Violin XVS brand for its legacy product line, and adopted the Violin XIO name for the acquired technology.